gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Need a better id for the plugin, to sync up with the native plugins.
 - Make the library type explicit, rather than infer it?
 Possibly with a type, possibly by naming the container.
 - The legacy JVM language plugins should also declare a jvm library.
-- The legacy application plugin should also declare a jvm application;
+- The legacy application plugin should also declare a jvm application.
-- Move all this stuff to the rules model.
+- Move everything to the rules model.

-## Feature: Build author declares a dependency on a Java library produced by another project
+## Feature: Build author declares that a Java library depends on a Java library produced by another project

 For example: